Angus Bell

-Angus Stephen Bell (born 4 October 2000) is an Australian rugby union player who plays for the NSW Waratahs in Super Rugby.
-His playing position is prop.
-He has signed to the Waratahs squad for the 2020 season.
-He made his debut for the Wallabies on 7 November 2020, coming on as an injury replacement for James Slipper in the 40th minute of a test match versus the New Zealand All Blacks in Brisbane.
-He will join Irish side Ulster on a six-month sabbatical in December 2025.
-Angus is the son of former Merewether Carlton rugby club scrum coach and Motley Crew touch football team member, Mark Bell.
+Angus Stephen Bell (born 4 October 2000) is an Australian rugby union player who plays loose head prop for Ulster in the United Rugby Championship, on sabbatical from the New South Wales Waratahs in Super Rugby, and for the Australian national team.

+The son of former Australian international hooker Mark Bell, he captained Australia at schools and under-18 level, and was part of the Australia under-20 that was runner-up in the 2019 under-20 World Championship. he made his debut for the Waratahs in 2019, and his first start in February 2020.
+He made his international debut for Australia on 7 November 2020, coming on as an injury replacement for James Slipper in the 40th minute of a test match versus the New Zealand All Blacks in Brisbane.
+Despite injury issues which made him consider retirement, he made his 50th appearance for the Waratahs in April 2025.

+He joined Irish side Ulster on a six-month sabbatical in December 2025, ending in May 2026.